CSGuides/grad-job-guide/_interviewing/questions.md

 potential colleagues that you are someone they wouldn't mind working with or sharing a hallway with.
 Being able to hold a reasonable conversation for 30 minutes is a good start.</span>

 {% capture quote %}
+From my perspective on the other side, I will echo the above and say, having some questions/being able to hold a conversation is a genuinely good thing.
+_However_, please make sure to let your interviewers get a word in edgewise.
+A candidate who _never_ lets an interviewer ask a question can frustrate a search committee.
+{% endcapture %}
+{% include quote.html content=quote user="legoues" %}

+{% capture quote %}
 I would first note that for any type of interview, having looked up the people